ShaylaWhite/Soul-Bloom---Back-End/README.md

 - The Garden table is linked to the Flower table through the GardenID foreign key.

 - The (PK) indicates the primary key, and (FK) indicates a foreign key relationship.

+  ## Challenges Faced
+- Mock MVC Challenges: Initially, none of our tests were passing due to issues in our test implementation with Mock MVC.
+We had to create a mock MVC user to resolve this.

 ## Getting Started